ryanuber/strategy-gem/README.md

 require 'strategy'

 # Create a new plan and give it a name.
-plan = Strategy::Plan.new "Hokey Pokey"
+plan = Strategy.plan "Hokey Pokey"

 # Create a new step and assign one action to it
-step = Strategy::Step.new "Put your right foot in" step.action { puts "*puts right foot in*" }
+step = Strategy.step "Put your right foot in" step.action { puts "*puts right foot in*" }

 # Add the created step to the execution plan
 plan.add step

 # Add a second step to the plan
-step = Strategy::Step.new "Take your right foot out" step.action { puts "*takes right foot out*" }
+step = Strategy.step "Take your right foot out" step.action { puts "*takes right foot out*" }
 plan.add step

 # Add a third step.
 This step contains multiple actions.
 Technically, since we
 # are dealing with ruby blocks, a single action could contain any amount of
 # ruby code.
 This step demonstrates that a step can be added to more than once.
-step = Strategy::Step.new "Put your right foot in and shake it all about" step.action { puts "*puts right foot in*" }
+step = Strategy.step "Put your right foot in and shake it all about" step.action { puts "*puts right foot in*" }
 step.action { puts "*shakes it all about*" }
 plan.add step